JamiSoini/rock-paper-scissors/README.md

 # rock-paper-scissors
 Javascript practise.
-I will make a rock paper scissors game that works in a browser console.
+I will make a rock paper scissors game that is to be played in a browser console.